wejiji/BugTracker/README.md

 ## Additional Resources
 #### Swagger UI:
 Explore the API documentation using Swagger UI at 'http://localhost:8080/swagger-ui/index.html' , not 'http://localhost:8080/swagger-ui/index.html/'.
-Make sure '/' is not added at the end of this URL.
+Make sure '/' is not added at the end of the URL.